-PC (DNS Client) <-----> Switch (DNS client1, server/proxy2) <-----> Server (another server/proxy)
+PC (DNS Client) <-----> Switch (DNS client, server/proxy) <-----> Server (another server/proxy)

-- 1 The switch acts as a DNS client when it intends to get an IP address for a host name.
-In this case, it may add the domain suffix and then query name server(s). - 2 Otherwise, the switch acts as a DNS server/proxy when an outside host (namely, a DNS client) intends to get an IP address for a host name through the switch.
-In this case, it will not add the domain suffix to query name server(s).
-That means that the DNS client is reponsible for adding the domain suffix.
+- For the case that the switch performs as a DNS client and an incomplete host name is received, it will work through the domain list, appending each domain name in the list to the host name, and checking with the specified name servers for a match. - Otherwise, the switch acts as a DNS server/proxy when an outside host (namely, a DNS client) intends to get an IP address for a host name through the switch.
+In this case, it will not add the domain suffix to query name servers).
+That means that the DNS client is responsible for adding the domain suffix.

-Table 163: Address Table Commands
+Table 169: Address Table Commands

-Command Function Mode ip domain-list Defines a list of default domain names for incomplete host names GC ip domain-lookup Enables DNS-based host name-to-address translation GC ip domain-name Defines a default domain name for incomplete host names GC ip host Creates a static IPv4 host name-to-address mapping GC ip name-server Specifies the address of one or more name servers to use for host name-to-address translation GC ipv6 host Creates a static IPv6 host name-to-address mapping GC clear dns cache Clears all entries from the DNS cache PE clear host Deletes entries from the host name-to-address table PE show dns Displays the configuration for DNS services PE show dns cache Displays entries in the DNS cache PE show hosts Displays the static host name-to-address mapping table PE ip domain-list This command defines a list of domain names that can be appended to incomplete host names (i.e., host names passed from a client that are not formatted with dotted notation).
-Use the no form to remove a name from this list.
+Command Function Mode DNS ip domain-list Defines a list of default domain names for incomplete host names GC ip domain-lookup Enables DNS-based host name-to-address translation GC ip domain-name Defines a default domain name for incomplete host names GC ip host Creates a static IPv4 host name-to-address mapping GC ip name-server Specifies the address of one or more name servers to use for host name-to-address translation GC ipv6 host Creates a static IPv6 host name-to-address mapping GC clear dns cache Clears all entries from the DNS cache PE show dns Displays the configuration for DNS services PE show dns cache Displays entries in the DNS cache PE show hosts Displays the static host name-to-address mapping table PE